daxpatel5/cse15l-lab-reports/labreport2.md

 ## Part 2
 Showing with `ls`
--The absolute path to the private key for your SSH key for logging into ieng6:
+- The absolute path to the private key for your SSH key for logging into ieng6:
->Screenshot goes here
+> Screenshot goes here
--The absolute path to the public key for your SSH key for logging into ieng6:
+- The absolute path to the public key for your SSH key for logging into ieng6:
->Screenshot goes here
+> Screenshot goes here
--A terminal interaction where you log into your ieng6 account without being asked for a password
+- A terminal interaction where you log into your ieng6 account without being asked for a password
->Screenshot goes here
+> Screenshot goes here

 ## Part 3